Paulina Lake has produced Oregon’s record German brown trout and routinely gives up excellent catches of large kokanee and rainbow trout.

 Brown trout feed most voraciously at night.

-Fishing is legal here beginning an hour before sunrise until an hour after sunset, so plan to fish in the lowest light early and late for your best odds at a catching a monster brown.
+Fishing is legal here beginning an hour before sunrise until an hour after sunset, so plan to fish in the lowest light early and late for your best odds at a catching a monster brown, especially during the warmer months.

 Paulina Lake Kokanee Fishing